Base Node Architecture

-- Valid block appending to the longest chain - add the block to the local state; propagate the block to peers.
+- Valid block appending to the longest chain - add the block to the local state and propagate the block to peers.

-- Valid block forking off main chain - add the block to the local state; propagate the block to peers.
+- Valid block forking off main chain - add the block to the local state and propagate the block to peers.

 - Valid block building off unknown block - add the orphan block to the local state.